-Easiest method of setting valves requires you to pull the prop until exhaust valve on No.1 cylinder is fully depressed.
+Easiest method of setting valves requires you to pull the propuntil exhaust valve on No.1 cylinder is fully depressed.
 Note the O'clock position.
 Rotate prop 360° and adjust valve.
 (This puts the cam and lifter at 180° to the peak lift).
 Repeat for each valve.
 Heads and valves should be done at least twice at 5 hrs and 10 hrs on a new engine.
+You may also adjust each cylinders valves on the firing stroke.
+(Firing order 145236 at TDC)

 Remember to go over exhaust cap screws.
 They are fitted with shakeproof washers to prevent loosening.